douglasgreen/pagemaker/README.md

 * &lt;footer id="pmFooter"&gt;

 These are laid out with a grid and other CSS styles in a file that should be called pmPage.css.

+The use of standard IDs is a signal that the project's organization scheme is being used.
+CSS and JS should explicitly target the ID rather than the generic tag to avoid styling elements when not requested.
+So a well-designed pmPage.css file should consist only of top-level styles that target these container IDs.

 ### Medium-level widgets
 The medium level of the page consists of a series of widgets.
 The widgets extend the Widget class and are render as &lt;section class="myWidget"&gt; tags where myWidget is the name of the widget.